 A Network of Networks: Transit, Peering, and Exchange Points Before the commercialization of the global Internet, network pioneers such as Prodigy, AOL and CompuServe created separate, private networks.
 However, a customer on one of these networks could only talk to others on the same network.
 Over time, users wanted to communicate across networks.
 As public access to the "network of networks" -- now known as the Internet -- became more prevalent, two models for connecting emerged: transit and peering.
-The global Internet is composed of interconnections between tens of thousands of separate Internet Service Provider (ISP) amount of traffic they carry.
+The global Internet is composed of interconnections between tens of thousands of separate Internet Service Provider (ISP) networks, which are divided into tiers depending on their size, extent, and the amount of traffic they carry.